thunlp/LLaVA-UHD/README.md

 ## Overview

-LLaVA-UHD includes three key components:
+LLaVA-UHD includes three key components to deal with native-resolution images:

 -  An image modularization strategy that divides native-resolution images into smaller variable-sized slices for efficient and extensible encoding.